 “This is due to the fact that much of the expected future population growth will be in Africa, in countries whose carbon emissions are currently very low,” Raftery said.

-Director and senior scientists of nonprofit Climate Analytics, Bill Hare, says that these findings confirm conclusions of many other studies.
+Director and senior scientist of nonprofit Climate Analytics, Bill Hare, says that these findings confirm the conclusions of many other studies.

 “This interesting paper confirms the conclusion about where the world is headed unless there is a major increase in the ambition of climate and energy policies,” Hare said.

-The other finding of the study suggests that achieving a goal of less than 1.5 Celsius warming would require carbon intensity to decline faster than it has in the past.
+The other finding of the study suggests that achieving a goal of less than 1.5 Celsius warmings would require carbon intensity to decline faster than it has in the past.

 “The whole purpose of climate and energy policy is to accelerate decarbonization and this will necessarily be faster than what we have seen globally,” Hare said.